SOME OF THE FOLLOWING CLINICS ARE NOW ON HOLD OR OPERATING REMOTELY DUE TO COVID19.

 Citizens Advice Bureau.
 You can book an appointment at reception.

 If you have a locally supplied NHS hearing aid which needs repair/maintenance, you can bring it to this walk in clinic run by Action on Hearing Loss.

 We have a late clinic from 6.30pm-8.00pm every Tuesday evening.
 We have appointments for GPs, Practice Nurse and Healthcare Assistant.
 Appointments are made by reception.

-A consultant psychiatrist, sees patients referred by their GP on one Tuesday afternoon per month.
+A consultant psychiatrist, sees patients referred by their GP.

 All our doctors provide medical advice and treatment on the NHS.
-Other services such as private medicals, passports etc are available but may attract a fee as they are non-NHS services.
+Other services such as private medicals, insurance claim forms etc. available but may attract a fee as they are non-NHS service.